-Protecting Public Health In Your Communities
+Protecting Public Health in Your Communities

 Colorado has a long history of environmental stewardship and awareness.
 Residents take pride in Colorado’s beauty and enjoy the outdoor activities and lifestyle in the state.
 VDCI’s Integrated Mosquito Management (IMM) Programs in Colorado continue these traditions of environmental responsibility by focusing on surveillance-based control strategies, public awareness, and the use of biological and “least-toxic” products.
 The VDCI team includes entomologists, mosquito control specialists, certified pesticide applicators, wetland scientists, and GIS specialists to meet all of your program needs.

-Adult Mosquito Trap Data (select programs only)
+Mosquito Surveillance Maps and Disease Testing Data in Your Community (select programs only)

 Adult Mosquito Control Spray Schedules